shtse8/cursor-snap/README.md

 The GitHub Actions workflows in this repository are designed to be simple, reliable, and efficient:

 1. **Check Version Job**: Checks if there's a new version of Cursor IDE available
+   - Compares against both the README version and the Snap Store version
+   - Ensures updates are triggered if either is out of date
 2. **Build and Release Job**: Builds snap packages for both platforms and creates GitHub releases
 3. **Update README Job**: Updates this README with the latest version information
 4. **Publish to Snap Store Workflow**: Publishes the snap packages to the Snap Store

 This architecture ensures that:
 - We only build when there's a new version available
+- The Snap Store always has the latest version, even if the README is already updated
 - Each step is clearly separated and has a single responsibility
 - The process is reliable and avoids race conditions